sawankumarbundelkhandi/edge_detection/README.md

 # edge_detection

-A flutter plugin to detect edges of objects, scan paper, detect corner, detect rectangle.
+A flutter plugin to detect edges of objects, scan paper, detect corners, detect rectangles.
 It allows cropping of the detected object image and returns the path of the cropped image.

 ## Usage:

 ### iOS

-iOS 10.0 of higher is needed to use the plugin.
+iOS 10.0 or higher is needed to use the plugin.
 If compiling for any version lower than 10.0 make sure to check the iOS version before using the plugin.
 Change the minimum platform version to 10 (or higher) in your `ios/Podfile` file.

 Add below permission to the `ios/Runner/Info.plist`: